Azure Monitor data platform

 Azure resources generate a significant amount of monitoring data.
 Azure Monitor consolidates this data along with monitoring data from other sources into either a Metrics or Logs platform.
 Each is optimized for particular monitoring scenarios, and each supports different features in Azure Monitor.
 Features such as data analysis, visualizations, or alerting require you to understand the differences so that you can implement your required scenario in the most efficient and cost effective manner.
-Insights in Azure Monitor such as Application Insights or Azure Monitor for VMs have analysis tools that allow you to focus on the particular monitoring scenario without having to understand the differences between the two types of data.
+Insights in Azure Monitor such as Application Insights or VM insights have analysis tools that allow you to focus on the particular monitoring scenario without having to understand the differences between the two types of data.

 Metrics are numerical values that describe some aspect of a system at a particular point in time.
 They are collected at regular intervals and are identified with a timestamp, a name, a value, and one or more defining labels.
 Metrics can be aggregated using a variety of algorithms, compared to other metrics, and analyzed for trends over time.